Table of contents

 If your property is in a FEMA special flood hazard area (SFHA), flood insurance up to $250,000 in coverage is mandatory.
 Lenders determine flood requirements through flood certifications and appraisal reports.

-Use FEMA’s National Flood Hazard Layer tool to check if your property is in a flood zone.
+Use FEMA’s Flood Map Service Center search tool to check if your property is in a flood zone.

 General Liability Insurance

-Most DSCR lenders require $500,000–$1 million in liability coverage per occurrence.
+Most DSCR lenders require $500,000 to $1 million in liability coverage per occurrence.
 This protects you from lawsuits related to injuries or damages on the property.

 Business Interruption Insurance (Loss of Rent)